Tejaswireddyallam/GDPFall2024-Group2/README.md

 Details about problem statement - 09/04/2024
 I have analysed about problem statement document.
 I have done some research about project.

-Action Items of Client Meeting Minutes- 1  - 09/04/2024
+Action Items of Client Meeting Minutes - 1  - 09/04/2024
-I jotted down and discussed what exactly the client needs from us in the meeting, and I have taken down the minutes of the meeting.
+I jotted down and discussed exactly what the client needs from us during the meeting, and I have taken down the meeting minutes.